Cypherball/Project-Freya-Backend/README.md

 ## _Backend_

-This is the backend for a dating app project created in the MERN stack with GraphQL and Apollo.
+This is the backend for a dating app _(InfatuNation)_ project created in the MERN stack with GraphQL and Apollo.

 To get started: